 - 2017 Workshop - Advancing Use of Patient Preference Information as Scientific Evidence in Medical Product Evaluation

-Sponsors or other parties interested in initiating or conducting a patient preference study should email CDRH-PPI@fda.hhs.gov and may consider requesting a q-submission meeting (PDF – 215 KB) to discuss a potential or current patient preference study.
+Groups interested in starting or conducting a patient preference study should email CDRH-PPI@fda.hhs.gov and may consider requesting a pre-submission meeting, which is a type of q-submission meeting (PDF - 215 KB) to discuss a potential or current patient preference study.
 We encourage medical device manufacturers and other stakeholders to consult with CDRH early when considering patient preference studies.

-In considering patient preference information, the FDA remains committed to assuring that devices are safe and effective.
-The FDA encourages medical device manufacturers to consider the impact of patient preference information across the entire life cycle of a device—from the development and evaluation to the surveillance of the device once it is sold in the United States.
-The inclusion of patient preference information does not change any review standards for medical devices.
+In considering PPI, the FDA remains committed to assuring that devices are safe and effective.
+The FDA encourages medical device manufacturers to consider the impact of PPI across the entire life cycle of a device.
+The inclusion of PPI does not change any review standards for medical devices.

 For more information, refer to these guidance documents:

 - Patient Preference Information - Voluntary Submission, Review in Premarket Approval Applications, Humanitarian Device Exemption Applications, and De Novo Requests, and Inclusion in Decision Summaries and Device Labeling

 - Factors to Consider When Making Benefit-Risk Determinations in Medical Device Premarket Approval and De Novo Classifications